TytusKolpak/SlipThrough2/Documentation/Documentation.md

 4. Have enemies have complex stats.
     1. Based on the room (difficulty level)
     2. Meaning more health than 1.
+5. Have player carry a weapon.
+    1. Leave it at the ground.
+    2. Enable player to pick it up and carry

 For version 2.X.X:

 1. Have player carry a weapon.
+3. Have the sword hit box display to a side or up, down
+    1. Reset Weapon on reset
+    2. Turn off/on hitbox display
-    1. Use it without stepping onto an enemy
+    3. Use it without stepping onto an enemy
 2. Have enemies
     1. Be able to attack.
     2. Have their health displayed.
         1. Beneath the sprite?
 3. Give enemy unique movement pattern?
     1. Enable emeies to damage the player as well.
     2. Random number of enemies from a given scope eg. from 5 to 10.

 ## 8. Refactoring (more like filling in the gaps of logic xd)